-Since St. Willibrord was himself a Benedictine monk, the spiritual life of the Order is founded upon the Rule of St. Benedict and dedicated to a life of contemplation, study and teaching.
+Since St. Willibrord was himself a Benedictine monk, the spiritual life of the Order is founded upon the Rule of St. Benedict and the venerable Benedictine tradition.

 CHARISM AND MISSION

-Inspired by the 1931 Bonn Agreement between Anglicans and Old-Catholics, it is the only religious Order in the worldwide Anglican Communion that exists as an ecclesial expression of the full Communion between Anglican and Old-Catholics.
+Inspired by the 1931 Bonn Agreement between Anglicans and Old-Catholics, it is the only religious order in the worldwide Anglican Communion that exists as an ecclesial expression of the full Communion between Anglican and Old-Catholics.

-Patron of the Order
+Episcopal Patron of the Order